Tatyp2012/About-Me/README.md

 # Hi there 👋

-I’m [Tatyana Pierce], a developer and cybersecurity professional with a unique blend of creative and technical expertise.
+I’m Tatyana Pierce, a developer and cybersecurity professional with a unique blend of creative and technical expertise.

 ## 🎓 Education
 - **B.S. in Game Programming & Development with a minor in Graphic Deesign**